-Waste discharged under a Tankered Waste Approval (whether as deemed quality tankered waste or a special disposal) must comply with every condition of the Tankered Waste Approval and, unless specifically altered by the approval conditions, every provision of Queensland Urban Utilities' TWEMP and TWMP.
+Waste discharged under a Tankered Waste Approval (whether as deemed quality or special disposal tankered waste) must comply with every condition of the Tankered Waste Approval and, unless specifically altered by the approval conditions, every provision of Queensland Urban Utilities' TaWMP.

-For clarity, this means the Queensland Urban Utilities Sewer Acceptance Criteria (see Appendix 2) apply to all wastes delivered by tanker, except where modified by the quality parameters listed in Table 1 or the specific conditions of a Special Disposal Approval.
+This means the Sewer Acceptance Criteria (see Appendix 2) apply to all wastes delivered by tanker, except where modified by the quality parameters listed in Table 1 or the specific conditions of a Special Disposal Approval.